 Texas Tech recognizes the high cost of violent incidents and the disruptive effect they have on employees and productivity.
 Personal harassment (including stalking), abusive behavior, and violence are not tolerated in the workplace.

 a.
-Threats (including those made by mail, over the telephone, by fax, by e-mail, or on social media), intimidation, and acts of violence, with or without the presence of a weapon, will not be tolerated at Texas Tech.
+Threats (including those made by mail, over the telephone, by text message, by fax, by email, or on social media), intimidation, and acts of violence, with or without the presence of a weapon, will not be tolerated at Texas Tech.
 Reported violations of this policy will be investigated, documented, and may result in disciplinary actions, up to and including immediate suspension and/or dismissal, and the filing of appropriate criminal charges.

 b.
 All employees, regardless of position, are responsible for the immediate reporting of any threats received, witnessed, or communicated to them.
 Employees should also report unusual or threatening behavior, even though it may not be in the form of a direct threat, when such behavior makes the employee(s) fearful for their continued safety or the safety of others.
-Reportable threats include those made by co-workers, students, or outsiders entering the workplace - such as spouse, job applicants, etc. Employees must make such reports regardless of the relationship of the employee to the person who initiated the threat or behavior.
-Reports should be made immediately, without fear of retaliation, to a supervisor, personnel management, Texas Tech Police, or to any member of Texas Tech management.
-Texas Tech management must immediately report all incidents of threatening behavior to the Chief of Police or designee or the Managing Director of Human Resources or designee.
+Reportable threats include those made by co-workers, students, or outsiders entering the workplace—such as spouse, job applicants, etc. Employees must make such reports regardless of the relationship of the employee to the person who initiated the threat or behavior.
+Reports should be made immediately, without fear of retaliation, to a supervisor, Human Resources, Texas Tech Police, or to any member of Texas Tech management.
+Texas Tech management must immediately report all incidents of threatening behavior to the Chief of Police or designee or the Associate Vice President for Human Resources or designee.

 d.
 Following a serious threat or an act of violence in the workplace, employees, witnesses, and families often suffer from stress-related ailments such as depression, anger, headaches, and continued fear.
 Texas Tech, through a group of administrators identified as the Crisis Management Team, will provide debriefing teams, counseling, and support, as needed, to those affected.
 These actions, provided within a 24- to 72-hour period following the traumatic event, will help to minimize the impact of an incident and prevent further violence.